-In order to gain further insights into regular operation and to further optimize the energy use of the 4th cleaning stage, the follow-up project “4.
-Cleaning stage at the Weißenburg sewage treatment plant, experiences in regular operation”.
+In order to gain further insights into regular operation and to further optimize the energy use of the 4th cleaning stage, the follow-up project "4.
+Cleaning stage at the Weißenburg sewage treatment plant, experiences in normal operation”.

 With the project for the sewage treatment plant in Weißenburg, an extensively examined "best practice" example is now available, which provides valuable knowledge for the conception and planning as well as for the operation of further plants for the elimination of trace substances.